 Choosing the Architect

 The architect, is a person who often is your main point of contact throughout your building project.
-Architects quite often fall into the role as the negotiator between all disciplines involved in the project – planners, engineers, councils, certifiers, builders, and the client to name a few.
+A well experienced architect falls into the role as the negotiator between all disciplines involved in the project – planners, engineers, councils, certifiers, builders, and the client to name a few.
 To make matters more complex, your architect is commonly also the designer of your building project.
-Architects typically have enough knowledge about building design, project feasibility, planning limitations, approvals processes, spacial complexity, material suitability, colour schemes, construction details, competitive tender processes, construction administration, complexities during construction, valuing progress payments to your builder, determining practical completion….phew…are we done yet?
+A good architect will have enough knowledge about building design, project feasibility, planning limitations, approvals processes, spacial complexity, material suitability, colour schemes, construction details, competitive tender processes, construction administration, complexities during construction, valuing progress payments to your builder, determining practical completion….phew…are we done yet?
 Yes, there’s plenty to know for an architect!
 To gain this much knowledge requires YEARS of training after their university degree.
 A registered architect is usually one that has reached a high level of experience and plays an executive role in the delivery of building projects.
 It is for this reason, that the title “architect” is protected by the governing authority in almost all countries, and should not be mis-used in the industry.